oracle/terraform-provider-oci/website/docs/d/core_compute_global_image_capability_schema.html.markdown

 * `compartment_id` - The OCID of the compartment containing the compute global image capability schema
 * `current_version_name` - The name of the global capabilities version resource that is considered the current version.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
-* `display_name` - A user-friendly name for the compute global image capability schema.
+* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compute global image capability schema
 * `time_created` - The date and time the compute global image capability schema was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`